General

 sudo systemctl restart apache2

-To manage MySQL users, log in to the MySQL command line as the root user:
+To manage MySQL users, log in to the MySQL command line with this command:

 sudo mysql -u root -p